Image: Detail | Saint Stephen | Domenico Ghirlandaio | photo by www.wga.hu

 Stephen died as Jesus did: falsely accused, brought to unjust condemnation because he spoke the truth fearlessly.
 He died with his eyes trustfully fixed on God, and with a prayer of forgiveness on his lips.
 A “happy” death is one that finds us in the same spirit, whether our dying is as quiet as Joseph’s or as violent as Stephen’s: dying with courage, total trust and forgiving love.

-Saint Stephen is the Patron Saint of:
+Saint Stephen is a Patron Saint of: